Skip to content

 rf.fit(X_train, y_train)

-3.3 Evaluate with Confusion Matrix
+3.3 Evaluate with confusion matrices

 from sklearn.metrics import classification_report, confusion_matrix